Sammy Sosa is on the ballot for the 9th time. Last year he received 13.5% of the vote (up from 8.5% the year before).

-You know the story.
-He wasn't a great player, early in his career, he chased too many pitchers, didn't take walks.
-Then suddenly he started hitting home runs by the dozen.
+You know the Sammy Sosa story.
+Early in his career, he wasn’t a great player.
+He chased too many pitchers, didn’t take walks (think Kevin Pillar without the great glove).
+Then suddenly, he started hitting home runs by the dozen.
 He and Mark McGwire had a great battle to be the one to beat out Roger Maris for the home run record.
-They were credited with saving the MLB after 2 strike/lockout shortened seasons.
+They received credit for saving the MLB after two strike/lockout-shortened seasons.

-I'll admit I was never a fan.
-Mark McGwire had a value before the PEDs, but Sammy didn't.didn't have much value outside of the home runs.
+I’ll admit I was never a fan.
+Mark McGwire had a value before the PEDs, but Sammy didn’t have much value outside of the home runs.